RE

 Subject impact:

-Our pupils come away with a broad understanding of different religions and they are able to explain how different faiths influence cultural practice.
+Our pupils come away with a broad understanding of different worldviews and they are able to explain how different faiths, cultures and worldviews (including their own) influence practice.
 Northlands pupils become curious, tolerant and accepting about difference and are allowed time to contemplate their own thoughts, feelings and beliefs and contextualise them without our richly varied school community.